New bounds for the Hausdorff dimension of a dynamically defined Cantor set: The setting

 A cartesian product $X \times Y$ of Cantor sets $X,Y \subset \real$ is irreducible since it can not be covered by countably many intervals.
 Similarly so a Cantor set $\Lambda \subset \real^d$ whose projections onto the every $k$ dimensional coordinate plane is a Cantor set.
 Moreover, if some of these projections have positive Lebesgue measure, the set is still volume irreducible, whenever there exits at least one Cantorian projection.
 A sufficient condition for a limit set $\Lambda$ to be volume reducible is that there exists an embedded smooth submanifold $Z \subset M$ of codimension $\geq 1$ such that $\Lambda \subset Z$.
 This situation appears in some examples of self-affine subsets, depending of the initial configuration of the template.
 Volume reducible configurations are exceptional in that this condition can be removed by an small perturbation of the initial template of the IFS.

-If the construction converges to a non rectifiable connected set, as in the case of Weierstrass-like graphs, the limit set it is not volume reducible in the sense of our defintion since it can not be covered by countably many \textbf{smooth} $k$-discs, with $k < d$.
-However, in some sense it is reducible, in that it can be certainly covered by countably many topological $k$-discs with $k < d$.
-Problem is that, being not rectifiable, there is not a well defined notion of $k$-dimensional volume for the sets in these coverings.
-In particular, this type of examples are not directly tractable with our methods.
-However, in some cases, we can approximate these graphs-like curves or connected sets by irreducible Cantor sets, as we will see in brief.
-Then, we will suppose, for simplicity, that the limit of our constructions are volume irreducible Cantor sets in the $d$ dimensional ambient manifold $M$.
+If the construction converges to a non rectifiable connected set, as in the case of Weierstrass-like graphs, the limit set it is not volume reducible in the sense of our definition, since it can not be covered by countably many \textit{smooth} $k$-discs, with $k < d$.
+However, falls outside of reach for our methods there is not a well defined notion of smooth $k$-dimensional volume for these sets.
+In some cases, we can approximate these graphs-like curves or connected sets by irreducible Cantor sets, as we will see below, when discussing Bedford-McMullen carpets example.
+Then, we will suppose, for the sake of simplicity in our arguments, that the limit of our constructions are volume irreducible Cantor sets in the $d$ dimensional ambient manifold $M$.

-\begin{definition} We say that a contractive Iterated Function System (IFS) $\{g_i\}$ satisfying the open and border condition, whose limit set is volume irreducible, is a \textbf{regular geometric construction}. \end{definition}
+\begin{definition} We say that a contractive Iterated Function System (IFS) $\{g_i\}$ satisfying the open and border condition, whose limit set is volume irreducible, is a \textit{regular geometric construction}. \end{definition}